larsha/FatCat/README.md

 PHP Ninja framework
 ===================
-Light weight, easy to use and fast progress with your projects.
+Lightweight, easy to use and fast progress with your projects.

 Quick start
 -----------